riemann1859/Hadoop-Pig/README.md

 3. Find the oldest movie which is five star.
 Here being five star means that average rating given by users is >4.
 4. Find popular bad movies, whose average rating are <2.
 5. Find the most controversial movies.
 By controversial movie, we mean the ratings the movie considered has are too variable, have a      large variance.
+6. Show the change in the distribution of genres over decades.
+(Heatmap is a suitable visualization tool in such cases, x-axis is genres and y-axis is decades)